andy139/GitHub-Tutorial/READme.md

 ## 6. Making your first commit to GitHub

 Now you've written some code and are ready to commit.
-Adding and committing will take a snapshot of your code.
-You need three commands to commit!
+You now only need three commands to commit and upload your code onto GitHub:

 ```
 git add -A